-We have audited the accompanying consolidated financial statements of Child Guidance Center, Inc. and Child Guidance Foundation, Inc. (the "Organizations") (nonprofit organizations), which comprise the combined statements of financial position as of June 30, 2023 and 2022, and the related consolidated statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to financial statements.
+We have audited the accompanying consolidated financial statements of Child Guidance Center, Inc. and Child Guidance Foundation, Inc. (the "Organizations") (nonprofit organizations), which comprise the consolidated statements of financial position as of June 30, 2024 and 2023, and the related consolidated statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to financial statements.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Organizations as of June 30, 2023 and 2022, and the changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Organizations as of June 30, 2024 and 2023, and the changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.